react18-tools/react18-themes/README.md

 - ✅ Themed browser UI with color-scheme
 - ✅ Support for Next.js 13 `appDir`
 - ✅ Sync theme across tabs and windows
+- ✅ Theme in sync with server component
 - ✅ Disable flashing when changing themes
 - ✅ Force pages to specific themes
 - ✅ Class or data attribute selector